Ahmedbenabdallah29435/Ahmedbenabdallah29435/README.md

 ## 🌱 Currently Exploring

-- **DevOps**: Mastering tools like Docker and Kubernetes to streamline CI/CD pipelines.
+- **DevOps**: Mastering tools like Kubernetes to streamline CI/CD pipelines.
 - **AI & ML**: Learning about machine learning algorithms and their applications.
 - **Advanced Frontend**: Building interactive and scalable UIs with Angular and React.